 Introduction

 Globally, chronic infection with the hepatitis B virus (HBV) is an important cause of liver-related morbidity and mortality due to its widespread distribution.
-The World Health Organization (WHO) estimates that in 2015, 257 million people were chronically infected with HBV and at risk of cirrhosis and hepatocellular carcinoma (HCC).1, 2 The proportion of cirrhosis attributable to HBV varies geographically according to HBV epidemiology, ranging from 6% in North America, to 6-21% in Latin America, 34-38% in Sub-Saharan Africa, and 39% in East Asia.3 Worldwide, HBV is associated with a third of deaths from HCC.4
+An estimated 257 to 291 million people are chronically infected with HBV and are at risk of cirrhosis and hepatocellular carcinoma (HCC).1, 2 The proportion of cirrhosis attributable to HBV varies geographically according to HBV epidemiology, ranging from 6% in North America, to 6-21% in Latin America, 34-38% in Sub-Saharan Africa, and 39% in East Asia.3 Worldwide, HBV is associated with a third of deaths from HCC.4

 Hepatitis D virus (HDV) is a satellite RNA virus that depends on HBV for propagation.5 It uses the hepatitis B surface antigen (HBsAg) as a viral envelope and shares the same hepatocyte receptor for viral entry.6 HDV is among the smallest of viruses capable of causing human disease, yet HBV co-infection with HDV is the most severe form of viral hepatitis.5 HDV transmission follows two patterns.
 Infection occurring simultaneously with HBV can cause extensive hepatic necrosis and manifest as a severe or even fulminant hepatitis with a high case fatality rate.6 With recovery, simultaneous infection in adults usually results in clearance of both viruses.5 Super-infection of persons with chronic HBV infection typically results in HDV persistence, leading to accelerated progression to cirrhosis and an increased risk of HCC relative to chronic HBV infection alone.7 Due to variation in awareness and incomplete testing among HBsAg positive people8, issues with standardisation of confirmatory molecular diagnostic techniques9, and a historical lack of effective treatment options,10 HDV ascertainment has been suboptimal, even in high-income settings.
 HDV may therefore have an under-recognised role in the causation of liver disease and liver-related deaths.